 B. Matters deemed too lengthy to be heard by one of the Probate Departments shall be sent to the master civil assignments department or to one of the civil departments as appropriate.
 Counsel must file the Trial Readiness Conference Report/Advance Trial Review Order at least two days prior to the Trial Readiness Conference.
-Failure to complete the Trial Readiness Conference Report/Advance Trial Review Order may cause the Court to vacate the trial date and set another Trial Readiness Conference.
+Failure to complete the Trial Readiness Conference Report/Advance Trial Review Order at least two days prior to the Trial Readiness the trial date and set another Trial Readiness Conference.